 sesshu foster dust on the roadside, deep dust on leaves, crumbs, crumbling… 25 years teaching (snap fingers). smoky haze crosses thoughts. free helicopter ride across the cascades south of el dorado glacier with broken ankle & $50. ranger joe lowe (i was so happy to see him) called for a chopper to get me out of the stehekin river where i was so free & easy on the rocks 40 miles from my vehicle—joe lowe asked me to critique his story. i critiqued joe’s story & sent him a check for $100. with a bottle of percodan or percocet from the ER, i rode 1200 miles back to los angeles, my broken leg wrapped in an ace bandage, writing notes about whatever i saw looking backwards. the pain of 1200 miles on a broken ankle was nothing like after they screwed a piece of steel on it & inserted eight screws. i sent the notes to the BELIEVER MAGAZINE in thanks for their 2006 award, and they said thanks, sesshu.

 Poet, teacher, and community activist Sesshu Foster grew up in in East Los Angeles.
-He earned his MFA from the Iowa Writers’ Workshop and returned to LA to continue teaching, writing, and community organizing.
-His first collection of poetry, City Terrace Field Manual (1996), celebrates the neighborhood Foster grew up in.
-He has said that representing his community as one of his central tasks.
-He is the author of American Loneliness: Selected Poems (2006).
-His third collection of poetry, World Ball Notebook (2009), won an American Book Award and an Asian American Literary Award for Poetry.
+He earned his MFA from the Iowa Writers’ Workshop.
+He is the author of the poetry collections City Terrace Field Manual (Kaya Press, 1996), American Loneliness: Selected Poems (2006), World Ball Notebook (2009), which won an American Book Award and an Asian American Literary Award for Poetry, and City of the Future.
 Foster is the author of the novel of speculative fiction Atomik Aztex (2005), which won the Believer Book Award and imagines an America free of European colonizers.
 Foster’s work has been published in The Oxford Anthology of Modern American Poetry (2000), Language for a New Century: Poetry from the Middle East, Asia and Beyond (2008), and State of the Union: 50 Political Poems (2008).
 He co-edited the anthology Invocation L.A.: Urban Multicultural Poetry (1989).
 Foster has taught in East LA for 25 years as well as at the University of Iowa, the California Institute for the Arts, Naropa University’s Jack Kerouac School of Disembodied Poetics, Pomona University, and the University of California, Santa Cruz.
 He lives in Los Angeles.

 “This is pure California mainlined straight into language that sears the skin off 99 percent of what purports to be literary competence.
 In a just world, Foster would be selling millions of copies of his beautiful accomplishment, but the world’s not just, as the book’s brilliant, crystalline pieces make plain, and that’s why he’s writing and why you should hear him and buy his book.”